Boundary behavior of solutions to the parabolic p-Laplace equation II: Introduction

 we call \Cref{ppar1} the degenerate $p$-parabolic equation.
-The phenomenon concerns the short time behavior of solutions vanishing on relatively smooth boundary with respect to the decay-rate up to the boundary.
-The main example of this phenomenon is the following, let $T \in \R$, then in $\R_+^n \times (-\infty,T)$ consider
+The phenomenon consists of two related observations, first of all is the existence of solutions with different decay rates close to the boundary, let us illustrate with an example.
+Let $T \in \R$, then in $\R_+^n \times (-\infty,T)$ consider

-Another solution which we simply obtain is $u_2 = x_n$, the point is that $u_1$ and $u_2$ behave very differently at the boundary and shows that a short time boundary Harnack inequality cannot hold.
-I.e. the ratio
+Another solution which we simply obtain is $u_2 = x_n$, the point is that $u_1$ and $u_2$ behave very differently at the boundary and shows, for instance, that a short time boundary Harnack inequality cannot hold.
+That is the ratio

-However herein lies the interesting point, is there anything in-between these two solutions in terms of decay-rate?

-In \cite{AGS} we pointed out that the solution $u_1$ in \Cref{examp1} is exactly so small that one cannot build Harnack chains up to the boundary, see \cref{cons:harnack}.
+Another observation concerning the solution in \cref{examp1} is that the solution is exactly so small that one cannot build Harnack chains up to the boundary, as noted in \cite{AGS}.
 In fact for the $p$-parabolic equation, the waiting time for $u_1$ dictated by the Harnack inequality at a point $(x_0,t_0)$ is

 This implies that if we wish to apply the Harnack inequality with a radius comparable to the distance to the boundary then the waiting time will be of the same order of magnitude as the distance from $t_0$ to $T$ (the end of existence), in essence this implies that a Harnack chain cannot be performed.